ccwang002/ccwang002.github.io/content/blogs/2017-08/0810_snakemake.md

         "samtools sort -@ {threads} -o {output}"
 ```

-And run the Snakemake with the following options:
+The full `Snakefile` can be found [here](https://gist.github.com/ccwang002/2686840e90574a67a673ec4b48e9f036).
+Now run the Snakemake with the following options:

 ```bash
 snakemake --timestamp -p --verbose --keep-remote -j 8 \